Operational history of the Luftwaffe (1939–1945): The end in the West 1944–45

 Between January and May 1944 the Luftwaffe undertook Operation Steinbock, the so-called Baby Blitz, assembling 474 bombers for a campaign against London.
 Steinbock was called off when V-1 flying bombs became available for the retribution attacks and after the loss of 329 bombers.
 The lack of night flying experience of the crew contributed to the losses.
 The bomber force, under the command of Oberst Dietrich Peltz, now had only 143 bombers available for the Normandy invasion.

 By 1944 the Luftwaffe was no longer in a position to offer serious opposition to Operation Overlord, the Allied invasion of France on 6 June 1944.
 Only a handful of Luftwaffe operations were launched against the beachheads.
-The most well known was the action to occur over the beaches was a strafing run conducted by the Fw 190 ace Josef Priller and his wingman, Emil Lang scored 29 victories against the Western Allies, all but one over the Normandy invasion front, making him the highest-scoring German ace of the campaign.
+The most well-known action to occur over the beaches was a strafing run conducted by the Fw 190 ace Josef Priller and his wingman, Emil Lang.
+The run scored 29 victories against the Western Allies, all but one over the Normandy invasion front, making Priller the highest-scoring German ace of the campaign.

 During Operation Market Garden, the Allied attempt to end the war in 1944 by forcing a route through the Netherlands and into the Ruhr region of Germany, Luftwaffe fighter forces managed to inflict significant losses on Allied planes transporting paratroopers and supplies into battle, but their own losses were serious.
-The Jagddivisions operational in the area claimed 209 Allied aircraft destroyed, including only 35 transport aircraft.
+The Jagddivisions operations in the area claimed 209 Allied aircraft destroyed, including only 35 transport aircraft.
 In return the Luftwaffe lost 192 fighters.
 The Allied operation failed, and the Luftwaffe survived into the following year.

 During the Battle of the Bulge, the Luftwaffe undertook night bombing attacks against Bastogne.
 A paradrop and aerial re-supply of German spearheads failed completely.
 On 1 January 1945 the Luftwaffe undertook a final attack operation known as Operation Baseplate (Unternehmen Bodenplatte) against Allied airfields in the Netherlands and Belgium in a bid to establish air superiority and eliminate air attacks on the German forces in the Ardennes area.

 Adolf Galland, who had replaced Werner Mölders as General der Jagdflieger protested as he had been carefully conserving the Luftwaffe's fighter strength for his 'Great Blow' against Allied Bombers in which over 800 fighters would be sent in massive attacks to cause devastating losses to Allied bombers, which he hoped would persuade the Allies to cease the bombing over Germany for a time.
 He along with others such as Johannes Steinhoff tried to persuade Hitler to remove Reichsmarschall Göring from command of the Luftwaffe, leading to the Fighter Pilots Revolt.
 They were dismissed and sent back to their front line units.